Election to the Throne of Greece (1822–1832): Prince Polignac's project

 With the surrender of Adrianople, the Tsar's army advanced on Constantinople.
 In light of the Ottoman Empire's declining prospects and the imminent establishment of a new order in Europe, the French government submitted a proposal for reshaping the continent to Saint Petersburg.
 In this confidential document, Prince Jules de Polignac put forth the proposal of ceding the principalities of Moldavia and Wallachia, along with a significant portion of Asia Minor, to Russia.
 In return, Austria would gain Serbia and Bosnia, Prussia would annex Saxony and the Netherlands, the United Kingdom would assume control of the Dutch colonies, and France would regain a foothold in Belgium.
 In the event of the loss of their respective states, King Anton I of Saxony and King William I of the Netherlands would be established in the Rhineland and Greece, respectively.
 Subsequently, the Greek kingdom would encompass mainland Greece, Crete, Cyprus, the Aegean Islands, and the majority of the coastline of present-day Turkey.
-The Straits would be rendered neutral.
+The Turkish Straits would be rendered neutral.
 Ultimately, in the East, Egypt's ruler, Mehmet Ali, would have the opportunity to rebuild a vast Arab empire for his benefit.

 In view of the evident difficulties that the dissolution of the Ottoman Empire would entail, the Russian government declined to assume control of Constantinople and instead initiated discussions with the Sultan on August 23.
 In the following weeks, on September 14, a peace treaty was signed in Adrianople, allowing Saint Petersburg to enter Armenia but also requiring the Porte to accept the Treaty of London of 1827 and the Protocol of March 22, 1829.
 From that point forward, the Sultan's government was amenable to negotiation, and a new international conference could be convened in London to settle the fate of Greece.